What are Learning Theories?

 The original theorist who believed play was beneficial to learning was Fredrich Frobel.
 Froebel argued that play helped students become exposed to new information and new learning.
 They develop imagination, creativity and self-confidence through play.

 Subsequent contemporary education theorists including Steiner, Montessori and Reggio Emilia have argued for the benefits of play.
 Similarly, the Forest Schools movement has strongly advocated for the benefits of unstructured outdoor play for children’s development.

 A play-based approach has many benefits, including:

 - Learning through observation of other children during group play

 - Trial-and-error and discovery with new learning

 Play-based learning theory has recently been applied to the area of digital play, where theorists believe that the benefits of traditional play can also be gained through playing on digital devices.

-To take a deep dive into the role of play in child development, read the Helpful Professor’s full guide on the benefits and limitations of play-based learning.
+To take a deep dive into the role of play in child development, read the Helpful Professor’s full guide on the benefits and limitations of play-based approaches.

-By being connected to others around the world via the web (and participating in online knowledge exchanges), we are simultaneously adding knowledge knowledge to our own minds and the social knowledge online.
+By being connected to others around the world via the web (and participating in online knowledge exchanges), we are simultaneously adding new information to our own minds and the social knowledge online.